 Indian groceries are another source that’s likely to carry fresh turmeric.
 Otherwise, explore online sources such as Melissa’s Produce.
 Look for firm, plump roots without discoloration or shriveling.

-Ginger is the rhizome (underground part of the stem), which is why it’s often referred to as ginger root.
+Ginger, also a rhizome like turmeric, is often referred to as ginger root.
 It’s botanically related to turmeric.
 While the ground spice is most useful in baking, the fresh root is better in practically everything else.

 Raw, unfiltered ACV is a good source of natural probiotics and antioxidants.
 Though claims of some of its benefits are anecdotal, others have been studied.
 Learn more: